Aircloak/aircloak/air/docs/content/sql/query-results.md

 John  |	147
 `*`   |	7

-The * row provides the analyst with an indication that some names have been suppressed because of low-count filtering.
+The `*` row provides the analyst with an indication that some names have been suppressed because of low-count filtering.
 This indication is particularly important in cases where a large number of values are low-count filtered: the analyst can learn that a substantial amount of data is being hidden.
-Note that the * row is itself anonymized: the anonymized aggregate associated with it has noise, and it itself is low-count filtered.
-In other words, lack of a * row does not mean that no data was suppressed, only that very little data was suppressed.
+Note that the `*` row is itself anonymized: the anonymized aggregate associated with it has noise, and it itself is low-count filtered.
+In other words, lack of a `*` row does not mean that no data was suppressed, only that very little data was suppressed.

 ## Anonymizing aggregation functions

 These seven anonymizing aggregation functions may add additional distortion besides the zero mean noise and low-count filtering already described.
 Note in particular that Aircloak gives no indication of whether any additional distortion occurred, or how severe this additional distortion is.
 This is because such information itself may leak individual information.

 Anonymizing aggregation functions make a variety of computations that require some minimum number of distinct users.
-It can happen that there are enough distinct users to pass a low-count filter, but not enough distinct users to compute the aggregation.
+It can happen that there are enough distinct users to pass a low-count filter, but not enough distinct users to compute the aggregate.
 In these cases, Aircloak does not suppress the output, but rather reports `NULL` for all aggregation functions and noise reporting functions except `count()`.
 Aircloak reports 2 for `count()` because `NULL` is not a valid output for `count()`.

 Note also that when there are fewer than 15 distinct users (anonymized output) in a given output row, then the Aircloak web interfaces reports the output in italics.
 This serves as a reminder to the analyst that the result likely has high relative noise.